 Other Sites Consultation 2013

-Now that we have identified our preferred housing land supply strategy and the preferred housing site allocations we can move forward and identify site allocations for other necessary land uses, such as green infrastructure, heritage assets, employment and retail sites, and transport improvements.
+The Council ran a consultation on other sites between Monday 28 October 2013 until Monday 6 January 2014.
+This identified site allocations for other necessary land uses, such as green infrastructure, heritage assets, employment and retail sites, and transport improvements.

 Other Sites Consultation Paper